 Music majors and non-music majors are treated the same in the auditions, with non-music majors having the same chance of being admitted to SSO and/or SP as music majors.

-Comments or questions concerning this year should be emailed to Professor Phillips at email@example.com.
+Any questions about auditions may be addressed to Professor Paul Phillips at email@example.com.